Program Rules

 By participating in ESS, homeowners must acknowledge and agree to release CRMP, CEA, and Cal OES, of and from any and all manner of suits, liabilities, losses, damages, and claims, related to or arising out of or in any way related to homeowners participation in the Program, including but not limited to, homeowners receipt of a grant from ESS.

-For contractors the rules include but are not limited to the following:
+For contractors the rules include but are not limited to the following.
+Contractors must:

 • Perform all ESS retrofit work in accordance FEMA P-1100 or using plans prepared by a California Licensed Design Professional (structural engineer or architect).